-- The results of the TCRs coordination that are relevant for principal and diversionary lines of RFC OEM are published on RFC OEM's website.
-Applicants may send their comments on the planned activities to the Corridor organisation.
-The TCR Corridor Coordinator submits the issue to the representatives of the involved IMs.
-The comments of applicants have an advisory and supportive character, and shall be taken into consideration as far as possible. - 2) Regular meetings of the Railway Undertaking Advisory Group (RAG) are used to discuss issues regarding the planning process of TCRs. - 3) Additional meetings with applicants, to discuss and solve open issues, will be treated on a case by case basis.
+- The results of the TCRs' coordination that are relevant for principal and diversionary lines of OEM RFC are published on OEM RFC's website.
+Applicants may send their comments on the planned activities to the involved IMs, who provide this information to the OEM RFC TCR Coordinator and the OEM C-OSS.
+These comments have an advisory and supportive character, and shall be taken into consideration as far as possible. - 2.
+Regular meetings of the Railway Undertakings Advisory Group (RAG) and Terminal Advisory Group (TAG) are used to discuss issues related with TCRs. - 3.
+Additional meetings with applicants, to discuss and resolve open issues, will be treated on a case-by-case basis.

-4.5 Publication
+4.6 Publication

-4.5.1 Criteria for publication
+4.6.1 Criteria for publication